All God's Children Need Traveling Shoes: Race/Identity

 Angelou learns lessons about herself and about racism throughout Traveling Shoes, even during her brief tour of Venice and Berlin for The Blacks revival.
-She revives her passion for African-American culture as she associates with other African-Americans for the first time since moving to Ghana.
+She revives her passion for African-American culture as she associates with other African Americans.
+Angelou is also taught an important lesson about combating racism by Malcolm X, who compares it to a mountain in which everyone's efforts, even the efforts of Shirley Graham Du Bois, whom Angelou resents, is needed.
 She compares her experiences of American racism with Germany's history of racial prejudice and military aggression.
-The verbal violence of the folk tales shared during her luncheon with her German hosts and Israeli friend is as significant to Angelou as physical violence, to the point that she becomes ill.
+The verbal violence of the folk tales shared during her meal with her German hosts and Israeli friend is as significant to Angelou as physical violence, to the point that she becomes ill.
 Angelou's first-hand experience with fascism, as well as the racist sensibilities of the German family she visits, "help shape and broaden her constantly changing vision" regarding racial prejudice.

 Journey/Home

 I never agreed, even as a young person, with the Thomas Wolfe title You Can't Go Home Again.
 Instinctively I didn't.
 But the truth is, you can never leave home.
 You take it with you; it's under your fingernails; it's in the hair follicles; it's in the way you smile; it's in the ride of your hips, in the passage of your breasts; it's all there, no matter where you go.
 You can take on the affectations and the postures of other places and even learn to speak their ways.
 But the truth is, home is between your teeth.